spadhi1995/tekdi.net/src/pages/case-studies/cloud-based-interview-management-system.md

 ---
 templateKey: case-study
-keywords: ["", ""]

 title: Cloud-based Interview Management System
-heading: Cloud-based Interview Management System
+metakeywords: ["", ""]
+metadescription:
+ogimage: /img/tekdi-logo.png

+bannerSubTitle: Case Studies

 summary:
 tags:
    - business-process-transformation
-bannerTitle: Cloud-based Interview Management System
-bannerSubTitle: Case Studies

 ---

 As technology advances at lightning-fast speed, the recruitment industry is under immense pressure to attract (and retain) the best talent – quickly and cost-effectively.
 HR departments are always on the lookout to streamline their interview process.